kejkej31/password-generator/README.md

 # Password generator

+App for generating random string that can then be used as password.

-Easily generate a password with given length.
-You can then choose whether password should include:
+You can choose the length of password and whether it should include:
 - symbols
 - numbers
 - uppercase letters